It's great to have you with us on the one and only excellence in broadcasting network.

 She used to be married to Roger Stone.

-Ann Stone was other the uh uh women uh Republican women against abortion.
+Ann Stone was other women, Republican women against abortion.

-I don't forget the exact title was, but she's trying to rabble rouse.
+I forget the exact title was, but she's trying to rabble-rouse.

-The uh uh uh I'm looking at 17 seconds, and I can't say when I want to say in 17 seconds, but at the root of this, not at the root, but one of the roots of this.
+I'm looking at 17 seconds, and I can't say what I want to say in 17 seconds, but at the root of this, not at the root, but one of the roots of this is Republican women.

-This is all a result, I think, of uh power being amassed and secured.
+This is all a result, I think, of power being amassed and secured.

 I don't think it is coincidental, in fact, that Senator Dan Fort's piece appears after Judge Alito has been confirmed to the U.S. Supreme Court.

-Now, as I told you, I've I've and I don't think Senator Dan Forth hates Christian conservatives.
+Now, as I told you, and I don't think Senator Danforth hates Christian conservatives.

-I just think there's fear among people that think they are moderates and more reasonable and uh wise uh not reactionary, thoughtful well bred reasonable, and everybody else just is an out-of-control freak, and my god, if we don't get if we don't get our arms around them, they're gonna destroy the country.
+I just think there's fear among people that think they are moderates and more reasonable and wise, not reactionary, thoughtful, well-bred, reasonable, than everybody else just as an out-of-control freak.

 Hey, as I pointed out, civil rights movement, modern era, former era, whatever, the whole thing oriented around the church.